AlexTseng01/augmentify/README.md

-#### **How to install (Windows 11)**
+#### How to install (Windows 11)

-1. Install Python from '*https://www.python.org/downloads/*' (I recommend version 3.11.8)
+1. Install Python from 'https://www.python.org/downloads/' (I recommend version 3.11.8)
 2. Open a shell session
 3. cd into your preferred directory to install the program
-4. Once in the preferred directory, run: '*git clone https://github.com/AlexTseng01/augmentify.git*'
+4. Once in the preferred directory, run: 'git clone https://github.com/AlexTseng01/augmentify.git'
-5. Create a virtual environment: '*python -m venv venv*'
+5. Create a virtual environment: 'python -m venv venv'
-6. Enter the virtual environment: '*./venv/Scripts/Activate.ps1'*
+6. Enter the virtual environment: './venv/Scripts/Activate.ps1'
-7. Install the dependencies: '*pip install albumentations opencv-python*'
+7. Install the dependencies: 'pip install albumentations opencv-python'